Mrs. Eastwood & Company

 Mrs. Eastwood & Company is an American reality documentary television series that premiered May 20, 2012, on E!.
 The show chronicles the lives of Dina Eastwood, then-wife of actor/director Clint Eastwood, and their daughters, Francesca and Morgan.
 Dina Eastwood manages the six-person a cappella group Overtone, who also live with the Eastwoods in their Carmel-by-the-Sea, California mansion.
+Morgan Eastwood stated via her personal Tumblr that the family declined to do a second season.